The Biot-Savart operator and electrodynamics on subdomains of the three-sphere: Properties of Biot-Savart on subdomains of

-The last integral returns $[f]$, the average value of $f$ on the three-sphere, which is a constant; its gradient is zero.
+The last integral returns a multiple of the average value of $f$ on $\Omega$, which does not depend upon $y$.
 To analyze the first term, recall that $f$ is a constant $f_i$ on each boundary component $\partial \Omega_i$.
 Then,

-where we have applied the divergence theorem.
-Now substitute for the Laplacian of $\phi_1$:
+where we have applied the Divergence Theorem.
+Now substitute for the Laplacian of $\phi_1$.